99Mallman/99Mallman.github.io/GES_486_Final/README.md

 The goal of this project was to create several different forms of maps that explore how well Maryland lakes are buffered with vegetation.
 Maryland defines forested areas as [10% canopy](https://dnr.maryland.gov/forests/Pages/Forest-Tree-Data.aspx#:~:text=Resolution%3A%20The%20FIA%20considers%20a,at%20least%20120%20feet%20wide) and recommends at least [50 to 100 foot buffers](https://dnr.maryland.gov/forests/Pages/programapps/ripfbi.aspx#:~:text=Buffer%20widths%20of%2050%2D100,quality%20and%20fish%20habitat%20improvement).
 This project includes three separate maps.
 The first depicts the percent of of adequately buffered area by Maryland county in relation to to canopy cover.
 The second is a bivariate map comparing the same variable as before with the percent of the working population in agriculture.
 The last is an interactive web map so views can explore individual Maryland lakes.

 ## Data
 Most of the data was provided by [Maryland.gov](https://data.imap.maryland.gov/).
-From there I downloaded and used four shapefiles.
-[Land cover](https://data.imap.maryland.gov/datasets/maryland-land-use-land-cover-county-land-use-land-cover-2010?geometry=-80.737%2C38.071%2C-73.799%2C39.568), [canopy cover](https://data.imap.maryland.gov/), [lakes (detailed)](https://data.imap.maryland.gov/datasets/71a539948a5b4751b3b676aec5368ed5_3?geometry=-76.950%2C39.430%2C-76.516%2C39.523), and [streams (detailed)](https://data.imap.maryland.gov/datasets/maryland-waterbodies-rivers-and-streams-detailed?geometry=-80.737%2C38.070%2C-73.799%2C39.568).
+From there I downloaded and used three shapefiles and a raster data set.
+[Land cover](https://data.imap.maryland.gov/datasets/maryland-land-use-land-cover-county-land-use-land-cover-2010?geometry=-80.737%2C38.071%2C-73.799%2C39.568), [lakes (detailed)](https://data.imap.maryland.gov/datasets/71a539948a5b4751b3b676aec5368ed5_3?geometry=-76.950%2C39.430%2C-76.516%2C39.523), and [streams (detailed)](https://data.imap.maryland.gov/datasets/maryland-waterbodies-rivers-and-streams-detailed?geometry=-80.737%2C38.070%2C-73.799%2C39.568).
+The raster data was the [canopy cover](https://data.imap.maryland.gov/).
 I also used data provided by the American Census Bureau.
 American Community Survies (ACS) data is available for free download at [https://www.socialexplorer.com/data/ACS2019_5yr/metadata/?ds=ACS19_5yr](https://www.socialexplorer.com/data/ACS2019_5yr/metadata/?ds=ACS19_5yr).
 Every table has a different code which can be used to identify the specific data you desire.
 In Rstudio, with an API key, it is possible to extract tables by their codes to download to your computer.
 I used the codes  C24010_001, C24010_067, and C24010_031 to identify the percent of working population in agriculture in Rstudio for the ACS 2019.

-## Transformations and Process
+## Analysis and Transformations
 I separate the processes and transformations of data into two sections.
 First I describe everything I did in Rstudio, then likewise in QGIS.

 ### Rstudio